invoke-ai/InvokeAI/docs/installation/INSTALL_MANUAL.md

             copy environments-and-requirements\requirements-lin-win-colab-cuda.txt requirements.txt
             ```

-        !!! warning

-            Please do not link or copy `environments-and-requirements/requirements-base.txt`.
-            This is a base requirements file that does not have the platform-specific
-            libraries.
-Also, be sure to link or copy the platform-specific file to
-	    a top-level file named `requirements.txt` as shown here.
-Running pip on
-	    a requirements file in a subdirectory will not work as expected.
+        !!! warning "Please do not link or copy `environments-and-requirements/requirements-base.txt`.
+This is a base requirements file that does not have the platform-specific libraries.
+Also, be sure to link or copy the platform-specific file to a top-level file named `requirements.txt` as shown here.
+Running pip on a requirements file in a subdirectory will not work as expected."

     When this is done, confirm that a file named `requirements.txt` has been
     created in the InvokeAI root directory and that it points to the correct